FreeyW/favicon.is/README.md

 If neither method yields a favicon, a default or placeholder image is returned.
 This approach ensures that Favicon.is can retrieve icons from most websites, even those that do not explicitly declare a favicon in their HTML.

+### What if a website doesn't have a favicon?

+If a website lacks a favicon, Favicon.is will return a default or placeholder image.
+This guarantees that your application will always receive an image, even if the target site does not have a favicon.

+### Can I use Favicon.is in my application?

+Absolutely!
+Favicon.is is designed for easy integration into various applications.
+You can utilize it to display favicons for links, enhance user interfaces, or in any situation where you need to programmatically fetch website icons.

+### Is there a rate limit for using Favicon.is?

+While we aim to provide a reliable service, we do implement rate limiting to ensure fair usage.
+For specific information regarding rate limits or if you require high-volume access, please contact us directly.

 These variations in favicon locations and references make it challenging to reliably fetch the favicon for a given website.
 Favicone aims to address these challenges by searching for the favicon in multiple sources, including the favicon.ico file, HTML code, and web manifest files.